IseanB/UCR-Drone-Control/README.md

 - *state* corresponds to the state the drone is in, see image above to see which number corresponds to which state.
 - *pose* is the current position(x,y,z) of the drone, relative to its origin.
-- *target* is the position the drone is trying to go to, usually the end of the.
+- *target* is the position the drone is trying to go to, usually the end of the current trajectory.

 ### Package Structure